DanieleOddo/Floow/README.md

 ## Test Executed
- 1) First Test with a very small file with 3 line
+ 1) First Test with a very small file with 3 line Command i Doing : java -jar floow-0.0.1-SNAPSHOT-jar-with-dependencies.jar -source prova.txt -mongo localhost:27017 -id local localhost/user Daniele

  2) I Used, in local machine, the Dump file of wikipedia.

  I attached in the project 2 Jpg file with a Example of Execution and MongoDB Result.

+### Create Jar Runnable

+   For create Runnable jar simple : click on file pom.xml select mvn build with goal : assembly:single

+### Command accepted for execution :
+ java -jar floow-0.0.1-SNAPSHOT-jar-with-dependencies.jar -source nameFIle -mongo mogoHostname:mongoPort -id nameServer NomeHost/userName stringToSearch

+ Where in my local Example :
+ -nameFile : prova.txt (with a 2 or 3 line with a right string to search) -mongoHostname : localhost (i have on notebook installed MongoDB -mongoPort : 27017 (Std port of mongo)
+ -nameServer : local (to find file inside "C:/Floow/local/")  other name for connected in FTP with a serverFTP -NomeHost : localhost (in local) server IpAdress for connect in FTP -userName : user FTP valid with password = userName -stringToSearch : string to search inside file

   PS.
 Excuse me for many mistake i did with this note....
 I'm Italian and sometime i using
       italian grammatic for write the sentence!! :-)))